How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 Step 5 - Clone repos from the right account

-1) Use gh to clone while the correct account is active:
+Two options.
+Either clone with gh while the right account is active:

 gh auth switch -u personal-username